maartenpaauw/model-states-for-filament-docs/README.md

 ## Example

 Consider a scenario where you're managing an e-commerce platform with various order states like `new`, `processing`, `shipped`, `delivered`, and `canceled`.
-With this plugin, you can effortlessly list all products based on their states, apply filters to quickly locate specific orders in each state, and seamlessly transition between states directly within Filament's intuitive interface.
+With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific orders in each state, and seamlessly transition between states directly within Filament's intuitive interface.
 For instance, you can move an order from `processing` to `shipped` with just a few clicks, streamlining your workflow and enhancing productivity.

-**This plugin leverages the robust capabilities of Filament PHP and the support of Spatie Laravel Model States out-of-the-box, providing a seamless solution for managing model states and transitions with efficiency and ease.**
+**This plug-in leverages the robust capabilities of Filament PHP and the support of Spatie Laravel Model States out-of-the-box, providing a seamless solution for managing model states and transitions with efficiency and ease.**

 ### Demo video